jdc-cunningham/micro-crypto-trading/README.md

 ### Micro Crypto Trading
-Disclaimer: I am not an expert, this is just a fun hobby thing
+Disclaimer: I am not an expert, this is just a fun hobby thing <br>
 Disclaimer: Also note the local portfolio balance tracker can lose/gain cents over time due to rounding problems.

 ### Stack